Business Operating Model

 3.1.
 The RNRU Board may authorise the formation of Sub Committees and each such authorised Sub Committee will be entitled to one vote at RNRU AGM or SGM.
 The authorised Sub Committees of the RNRU comprise:

 3.3.
-Expenses may be claimed from public funds, chargeable to local budgets, by members attending Executive Committee meetings and Sub Committee meetings.
+Expenses may be claimed from public funds, chargeable to local budgets, by members attending Executive Committee meetings and the AGM.

 4.1.
-An Annual General Meeting (AGM) shall be held each year, not later than December 31, usually on the same day and venue as the RNRU Clubs’ Conference.
-A minimum notice of twelve weeks will be given for the date of an AGM.
+An AGM shall be held each year, not later than December 31.
+A minimum notice of eight weeks will be given for the date of an AGM.
 Clubs may send as many representatives as they wish to an AGM but each club shall only be entitled to one vote on any issue.
-A quorum for an AGM is fifteen clubs, and at least four members of the Executive Committee (including the Chair).
+A quorum for an AGM is eight clubs, and at least four members of the Board of Trustees (including the Chair).
 The President shall normally chair the AGM but may delegate this function to the Chair.

 4.2.
 The AGM shall:

-- Appoint a President for the following season and elect members of the Executive Committee;
+- Elect a President and members of the Executive Committee for the following season;

 - Receive reports from the members of the Executive Committee relating to the previous season;